AlphaHydrae/blog/source/_posts/2013-06-30-rest-and-hypermedia-apis.markdown

 Some of the above properties are even incompatible with REST principles.
 *Was I lied to?*

-*"REST APIs must be hypertext-driven,"* wrote Dr. Fielding in a rant against RPC blasphemers.
+*"REST APIs must be hypertext-driven,"* wrote Roy Fielding in a rant against RPC blasphemers.
 What does he mean by that?
 And what's up with this hyper stuff about hyperlinks and hypermedia?
 Why should I go through all this trouble anyway?